tidepool-org/TidepoolApi/docs/partner-integration.md

   * Bolus calculator or dosing decision records
   * Activity modes from AID systems such as [Tandem Control-IQ](https://www.tandemdiabetes.com/products/t-slim-x2-insulin-pump/control-iq)

-A more comprehensive description of these can be found in our [API documentation](https://tidepool.stoplight.io).
+A more comprehensive description of these can be found in our [API and data model documentation](https://tidepool.stoplight.io).
+Tidepool expects to receive and visualize all insulin delivery events and device settings that may be helpful to the healthcare provider and person with diabetes.

 ## Setup